What is retail data?

 - The furniture retailer can follow up on previous purchases to ensure customer satisfaction.
 They can give advice to the customer who bought a sofa two months ago for example.
-Tell them how to take care of the sofa to make it last many years – and add some inspirational pictures of new cushions that match the colour of the sofa.
+Tell them how to take care of the sofa to make it last many years – and add some inspirational pictures of new cushions that match the color of the sofa.

 To effectively measure and use all your data you need to know what kind of metrics you want to measure, then collect, analyze, and use it effectively.
 And then, you do it all again, and again!
 It’s an ongoing process to continuously analyze and use the data to enhance customer satisfaction.
 It will help you give the customers the best experience possible – and they will stay loyal to you!